 Instructions

-- Preheat oven to 425˚F with a rack in the center.
-In a mixing bowl, mash together cream cheese, mayo and garlic with a fork then stir in mozzarella, parmesan and chopped spinach leaves until combined.
+- Make filling – Preheat oven to 425˚F with a rack in the center.
+In a mixing bowl, mash together cream cheese, mayo, and garlic with a fork, then stir in mozzarella, parmesan, and chopped spinach leaves until combined.

-- Lay chicken on a flat surface and cut slit 3/4 of the way through without cutting all the way through.
-Stuff each chicken breast with 1/3 of the mixture and seal horizontally with a toothpick (make sure the chicken breast can lay flat on the sides for searing.
+- Cut slits in chicken – Lay chicken on a flat surface and with a sharp knife, cut slit 3/4 of the way through without cutting all the way through.
+Stuff each chicken breast with 1/3 of the mixture and seal horizontally with a toothpick (make sure the chicken breast can lie flat on the sides for searing.

-- Season the outside of the chicken breast all over with 3/4 tsp salt, 1/2 tsp pepper, 1/2 tsp garlic powder and 1/2 tsp paprika, or season to taste.
+- Stuff chicken – Season the outside of the chicken breast all over with 3/4 tsp salt, 1/2 tsp pepper, 1/2 tsp garlic powder, and 1/2 tsp paprika, or season to taste.

-- Heat 1 1/2 Tbsp olive oil in an oven-proof pan such as cast iron, or large heavy-bottomed skillet over medium heat.
+- Sear chicken – Heat 1 1/2 Tbsp olive oil in an oven-proof pan such as cast iron, or a large heavy-bottomed skillet over medium heat.
 Add chicken and sauté for 4 minutes per side until golden brown on each side.

-- Flip a second time and immediately transfer skillet to preheated oven.
-Bake at 425˚F for 10-15 minutes until thermometer inserted into the thickest part of the chicken registers at 165˚F. Rest chicken 5 minutes before slicing.
-Spoon pan juices over chicken to serve.
+- Bake – Flip a second time and immediately transfer skillet to preheated oven.
+Bake at 425˚F for 10-15 minutes until an instant-read thermometer inserted into the thickest part of the chicken registers at 165˚F. Rest the chicken 5 minutes before slicing.
+Remove the toothpicks and spoon the pan juices over the chicken to serve.

 Loved your recipe and made it the other day.
 I made 2 substitutions.
 Instead of only spinach, i made it with a 50/50 blend of spinach and arugula (love the peppery taste) and used 1/3 lower fat cream cheese.
 It came out heavenly.
 I love your recipes and watching your videos